mkdocstrings/griffe/docs/installation.md

 ## Install as a library only

-If you only need the library for API introspection and analysis without the CLI tool, you can install just `griffelib`:
+If you only need the library for API introspection and analysis without the CLI tool, you can install `griffelib`:

 === ":simple-python: pip"
      ```bash